VCTLabs/vct-espressobin-bsp-platform/README.rst

 .. _Gentoo wiki: https://wiki.gentoo.org/wiki/ESPRESSOBin
 .. _arm64-multiplatform: https://github.com/sarnold/arm64-multiplatform

-There are 3 main branches for each of the above choices: zeus, rocko, and master.
+There are 3 main branches for each of the above choices: dunfell, rocko, and master.
 Select the main build branch using the github branch button above, which will select the correct manifest branches and BSP/metadata using the respective branches in this repo as shown below.